Maeklong Railway: Rolling stock

 The Maeklong Railway's first trains were hauled by three 0-4-2T wood-burning tank engines, purchased from Krauss Locomotive Works in 1903 and 1906.
 Consists of electric tramcars worked passenger services on the eastern section of the line from about 1927 up until the line's de-electrification in 1955, initially being replaced with conventional trains hauled by two Henschel 4-6-2 steam engines.
-A pair of Henschel 440hp 2-6-2 diesel locomotives were introduced not long after in 1957, but these were not regarded as a success; the railway did not retire steam traction until 1971, when the older but more reliable Sulzer diesels, among the first used by the SRT, were cascaded down to the Maeklong Railway with the arrival of more modern locomotives on the main network.
-Since at least 1975, the Maeklong Railway has been operated by relatively modern diesel multiple unit trains.
+A pair of Henschel 440 hp 2-6-2 diesel locomotives were introduced not long after in 1957, but these were not regarded as a success; the railway did not retire steam traction until 1971, when the older but more reliable Sulzer types of diesel, among the first used by the SRT, were cascaded down to the Maeklong Railway with the arrival of more modern locomotives on the main network.
+Since at least 1975, the Maeklong Railway has operated relatively modern diesel multiple unit trains.